fruiz500/PassLok-stego/README.md

 ### Usage
 The program is designed to be self-explanatory, but here are some instructions just in case.

-To encode a hidden mesasge into an image:
+To encode a hidden message into an image:

 1. Write a text in the big box and, optionaly, a Password in the little box (can be more than one word).
 2. Load a cover image by clicking the "Load image" button.
 It can be any type of image recognized by browsers.